We offer a one-on-one assessment and upfront legal advice session with one of our lawyers.

 ✔ Create a plan on how to move forward

 Plans keep us on track and progressing in the right direction.
-The separation and divorce process should be designed and intentional to meet your needs.
+The separation and divorce process should also be designed and intentional to meet your needs.
 Legal advice will show you the landscape and options to create your path to resolution.

 ✔ Save time and money